 Elementary students, (Grades K-5) shall be administratively placed in the Behavior Intervention Program via the Expulsion Abeyance Office, for one (1) calendar school year.
 Elementary students may complete a Workback Program within 45-school days and be reinstated to a traditional school program.
-If the student is unsuccessful at Workback Program for up to 90-school days.
+If the student is unsuccessful at Workback Program completion within 45-school days, then the student shall continue in the Workback Program for up to 90-school days.
 If the student is unsuccessful after 90 school days, the full term of the administrative assignment shall be served.